Racial Equity in the Search Process

 Questions we are grappling with

-In response to the events of the last three months, the Clover team has been coming together to discuss in more depth how we can do better in facilitating and supporting anti-racist searches.
+The Clover team regularly comes together to discuss in more depth how we can do better in facilitating and supporting anti-racist searches.
 Here are some of the challenging questions we have been discussing:

 Recognizing that searches conducted by humans will never be free of bias and faulty assumptions, what new strategies can we use, beyond what we have already been doing, to best mitigate that reality, especially in the early phases of the search before we have met the candidates?